TingtingLiGroup/DyPhaSe/README.md

 # Introduction to DyPhaSe
-DyPhaSe (Dynamic Phase Separation Predictor) is a computational framework designed to predict spatiotemporal phase separation (PS) events using single-cell RNA sequencing data.
-By integrating gene expression variability with intrinsic phase separation potential, DyPhaSe provides a robust and systematic approach for identifying dynamic PS events in various biological contexts.
+DyPhaSe (Dynamic Phase Separation Predictor) is a computational framework designed to predict context-specific phase separation (PS) dynamics using single-cell RNA sequencing data.
+By integrating gene expression variability with intrinsic PS potential, DyPhaSe provides a robust and systematic approach for identifying dynamic PS events in various biological contexts.

 This repository contains the source code for DyPhaSe, enabling researchers to predict dynamic PS events in biological contexts of interest.